 Lack of Documentation

 If the tenant cannot provide proof in the form of an emotional support animal letter, then the landlord has every right to deny them housing.
-Unfortunately, some people do try to fake emotional support animal letters so it’s important for tenants to have their letters signed and dated on the official office letterhead of their mental health practitioner.
+Unfortunately, people do try to fake emotional support animal letters so it’s important for tenants to have their letters signed and dated on the official office letterhead of their mental health practitioner.

 If the emotional support animal is scaring other residents or even putting them in danger, it’s the landlord’s duty to protect the residents by making sure the animal leaves the property.
 Other tenants have the right to feel safe and secure, so it’s important to make sure emotional support animals are on their best behavior.